 Starting with this chapter, and continuing throughout the rest of the book, there will be a brief section titled "Songwriting Focal Points" at the end of each chapter.
 In these sections one hit song will be analyzed.
-This song will feature an example of a strong musical hook and also contain several new elements of music theory that were presented in that chapter.
+This song will feature an example of a strong musical hook and also contain several of the new music theory elements that were presented in that chapter.